 What financial support is available for education and care providers, services and educators?

 Like many sectors, COVID 19 poses significant challenges to the financial viability of education and care services.
 To assist education and care services to remain viable and operational during this challenging period, the Australian Government is making a range of provisions to support the sector.
+This includes support for a transition back to usual Family Assistance Law payment arrangements in the recovery from COVID 19.

 The ACT Government has launched the Economic Survival Package to support businesses in response to COVID-19 and has announced that commercial landlords will need to play their part, that cost-sharing or the deferrals of losses will be shared between Government, landlords, tenants and financial institutions.
 A business liaison phone line has been established to provide advice and information to support business operations during COVID-19.
 Please call (02) 6205 0900 for further details.